xianghui/javascript101/content/lessons/1-5-objects.md

 We have seen the `typeof` operator [previously](/1-2-variables#variable-declaration-and-assignment).
 The `instanceof` operator test the type of the object.
-Specifically, this is achieved by going up the the prototype chain of the object and checking for a match in the constructor field.
-We will discuss [prototypal inheritance](#prototypal-inheritance) shortly.
+Specifically, this is achieved by going up the prototype chain of the object and checking for a match in the constructor field.
+We will discuss
+[prototypal inheritance](#prototypal-inheritance) shortly.

 ![](images/prototypeconstructor.png)